January 26, May 27, September 26

-The first step of humility, then, is that we keep “the reverence of God always before our eyes” (Ps.
-36:2) and never forget it.
-We must constantly remember everything that God has commanded, keeping in mind that all who despise God will burn in hell for their sins, and all who reverence God have everlasting life awaiting them.
-While we guard ourselves at every moment from sins and vices of thought or tongue, of hand or foot, of self-will or bodily desire, let us recall that we are always seen by God in the heavens, that our actions everywhere are in God’s sight and are reported by angels at every hour.
+The first step of humility, then, is that a man keeps “the fear of God always before his eyes” (Ps.
+35:2) and never forget it.
+He must constantly remember everything God has commanded, keeping in mind that all who despise God will burn in hell for their sins, and all who fear God have everlasting life awaiting them.
+While he guards himself at every moment from sins and vices of thought or tongue, of hand or foot, of self-will or bodily desire, let him recall that he is always seen by God in heaven, that his actions everywhere are in God’s sight and are reported by angels at every hour.

 These experiences are also the chances for God.
-Any experience that shakes self-focus has in it the chance for awe and wonder.
+Any experience that shakes self-focus has in it the chance for reverence.
 These are the times of humble silence.
 Words spoil moments like these.
-In experiences of awe and wonder God can be seen.
+In the awe and wonder of reverence God can be seen.

 The God-seeker, indeed anyone who searches for context in life, can eventually come to see that it is this mysterious presence (the One we call God, because we do not know God’s name) who is ultimate context.
 The God-life holds all life in being.
 Ultimately, we are not our own creation.
 Divine love moves in all the humbling events of life, drawing those who listen into an awe for life and a reverence of God.
 For the self-conscious, reverence of God is good therapy.